MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-adfs-support.md

 The following applies whether you connect directly to Active Directory Federation Services (AD FS) or through Active Directory.

 When you acquire a token using `acquire_token_by_username_password`, MSAL Python gets the identity provider to contact based on the username.
-MSAL Python gets a [SAML 1.1 token](/azure/active-directory/develop/reference-saml-tokens) from the identity provider, which it then provides to Microsoft Entra which returns the JSON Web Token (JWT).
+MSAL Python gets a [Security Assertion Markup Language (SAML) 1.1 token](/azure/active-directory/develop/reference-saml-tokens) from the identity provider, which it then provides to Microsoft Entra which returns the JSON Web Token (JWT).

 ## Connecting directly to AD FS

 When you connect directory to AD FS, the authority you'll want to use to build your application will be something like `https://somesite.contoso.com/adfs/`

-MSAL Python supports ADFS 2019, but does not support a direct connection to ADFS 2016 or ADFS v2.
-Once you have upgraded your on-premises system to ADFS 2019, you can use MSAL Python.
+MSAL Python supports AD FS 2019, but does not support a direct connection to AD FS 2016 or AD FS v2.
+Once you have upgraded your on-premises system to AD FS 2019, you can use MSAL Python.